jacobschw/MLIR-Brainfuck/README.md

 As an example of an out-of-tree MLIR dialect the project contains a Bf `opt`-like tool to operate on the dialect.

-Additionally the project contains a Bf-`translate` tool.
+Additionally, the project contains a Bf-`translate` tool.
 The `--mlir-to-llvmir` option translates MLIR IR to LLVM IR.

 To translate Brainfuck source to MLIR Brainfuck representation use the python based tool `tools/bf-to-mlir_bf`.

-The following listing is an example for a compilation stack for the bf_scripts/hello_world.bf script.
+The following listing is an example for a compilation stack for `bf_scripts/hello_world.bf`.
 ```sh
 // <path-to-project>/MLIR-Brainfuck/tools
 bf-to-mlir_bf <path-to-project>/bf_scripts/hello_world.bf --output-path=""